LaTeXing/LaTeXing-Documentation/guide/settings.md

 normalised version of the file name will be used if no prefix is defined and you are not in your root document.

+## foldable\_environments

+Define a list of environments which are available to fold without based on indention, by default table, figure, equation environments can be fold.

 ## static\_cwl, dynamic\_cwl

 LaTeXing offers full support of the open source plugin LaTeX-cwl which can be